 top of page

-Colibri Counselling and Psychotherapy welcomes people from all walks of life.
+Colibri Counselling & Psychotherapy welcomes people from all walks of life.

 My practice is a safe, respectful, non-judgmental,